DocsIntroduction

 recordExecution(params)

-Records an agent execution event on-chain.
+Records an agent execution event onchain.
 Updates metrics and checks badge eligibility/revocation.

 ParameterTypeRequiredDescriptionExample